seanslma/maki/Python/Test/caplog.md

 https://docs.pytest.org/en/6.2.x/reference.html#caplog

 Access and control log capturing.
-Returns a `pytest.LogCaptureFixtur`e instance.
+Returns a `pytest.LogCaptureFixture` instance.

 The `caplog` is one of pytest's built-in fixtures.
 The `fixture` is an argument that will be automatically passed to the test function by its name.